coreyjadams/harvard_production/src/database/schema.md

 With an increasing number of datasets, dataset metadata become important for organizing and tracking datasets.
 To resolve this, there is a dataset_master_metadata table.
 For each primary key in the dataset_master_index table, the following information is stored:

- - id (primary key) (references dataset_master_consumption table)
+ - id (primary key)
+ - datasetid (references dataset_master_consumption table)
- - group (overarching group name, such as 'uboone', 'sbnd', 'next') - limit 50 char
+ - experiment (overarching experiment name, such as 'uboone', 'sbnd', 'next') - limit 50 char
- - project (overarching project within a group, such as 'mcc8') - limit 50 char
+ - project (overarching project within a experiment, such as 'mcc8') - limit 50 char
- - subproject (specific subproject withing a group/project designation) - limit 50 char
+ - subproject (specific subproject withing a experiment/project designation) - limit 50 char

 When creating a new dataset without any input dataset, these objects are required.
 Otherwise, the output dataset will inherit from it's parent dataset.
 If it has multiple parents that have conflicting information, this will cause an error.
-The values of group/project/subproject can be overridden in the yml configurations.
+The values of experiment/project/subproject can be overridden in the yml configurations.

 ## Dataset Groupings